 You can also have your basement floor and walls insulated to interfere with the physics that causes cooling and moisture-buildup.
 Often, the walls can be insulated by using studs to fur out the concrete walls.
-Once the studs are in place, the stud cavities can be filled with proper insulation and then installed with paneling of drywall.
+Once the studs are in place, the stud cavities can be filled by High Performance Spray Systems with proper insulation and then installed with paneling of drywall.
 The procedure is pretty much the same for the floors, except a new subfloor is laid above sleeper strips.

 - Block Cold-Air Entry Points